KubeRocketCI/docs/versioned_docs/version-3.11/user-guide/autotest.md

     * Click the **Apply** button to apply the changes.

-4. To create, edit and delete application branches, please refer to the [Manage Branches](../user-guide/manage-branches.md) page.
+4. To create, edit and delete autotest branches, please refer to the [Manage Branches](../user-guide/manage-branches.md) page.

 ## Add Autotest as a Quality Gate